 Inside the sim, there is a sitting Buddha statue on the altar surrounded by smaller Buddhist images.
 The Wat Mai once housed the Luang Prabang's most revered Buddha image, the Phra Bang, which was late removed to the Royal Palace Museum.
 Every year during the Lao New Year, the Phra Bang is carried from the museum to Wat Mai and displayed for three days.

 Want to see the Wat Mai in person?
-Follow our link for the 4-Day Essential Luang Prabang Tour which covers all the Luang Prabang highlights, including the Wat Mai, Wat Aham, Wat Visoun, Royal Palace Museum, Wat Xieng Thong, etc.
+Check out this sample itinerary we selected, which covers all the Luang Prabang highlights, including the Wat Mai, Wat Aham, Wat Visoun, Royal Palace Museum, Wat Xieng Thong, etc.